Roy Murdock

 Rebuttal

-I have to add this rebuttal from Reddit user BeatArmy99 because it's just so damn good:These comments are typical of an individual who possesses two things:
+I have to add this rebuttal from Reddit user BeatArmy99 because it's much better than my commentary which provoked it:

 There are so many ways to approach this I can't even think of where to begin, but I'll give it a shot.